quikly/react-sample-app/README.md

 Once you have your personal access token, rename the `.env.example` file to `.env` and paste in your personal access token as the value of `REACT_APP_GITHUB_PERSONAL_ACCESS_TOKEN`.
 As a rule we never want to commit API keys into git!

 Once you have added your personal access token you should be all set to start querying the Github API.
 Edit the `index.js` file to pull in the appropriate apollo client.
 Then, check out the API reference and run a query to fetch data about an "Organization" using the search term provided in your form as the organizations 'login` value.
 Hint: the [Explorer](https://docs.github.com/en/graphql/overview/explorer) is a great way to dive deeper into their API and how to set up your query.
+Click the "Docs" tab on the right of the explorer to read more.

 ## Design
 It’s up to you if you want to match the look and feel of the prototype, or put your own twist on it.
 As a front-end developer, it will be your job to take a design and bring it to life, so we’d like to get a sense of how you like to write your CSS and how your components work, but we won’t be judging the visual design.
 Feel free to use your own CSS or the following UI libraries, or others not listed here: